QualiSystemsLab/Sandbox-Load-Testing/README.md

     "blueprint_params": [],
     "sandbox_duration_minutes": 20,
     "sandbox_quantity": 5,
-    "orch_polling_minutes": 15,
+    "orch_polling_minutes": 10,
     "polling_frequency_seconds": 20,
-    "initial_timeout_minutes": 1
+    "initial_timeout_minutes": 1,
+    "teardown_timeout_minutes": 2
   }
 }
 ```

 - api data is used for connecting to Sandbox Rest Service
 - run config is the settings for the trial
+- teardown timeout minutes is how long full flow script will wait after setup before tear down
-- If bluerpint has inputs, blueprint params are objects of the form {"name": "value"}
+- If blueprint has inputs, blueprint params are objects of the form {"name": "value"}

 ```
 [